trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 {% include image.html file="image86.png" max-width="157" %}

-*As described in the following steps you can use multiple PINs, make sure PINs are not set to the same thing or share the same sequence, this will not work they must be different.
-For example, if PIN A is "11223344" and PIN B is "1122334455" then when you try to type in PIN B the device would read PIN A before you enter "55".*
+{% include note.html content="As described in the following steps you can use multiple PINs, make sure PINs are not set to the same thing or share the same sequence, this will not work they must be different.
+For example, if PIN A is '11223344' and PIN B is '1122334455' then when you try to type in PIN B the device would read PIN A before you enter '55'." %}

 **Step 9.
 Set Your PIN** - Read and accept the Warning and Disclaimer by checking the checkbox.
 On your Onlykey six digit keypad enter a PIN between 7 - 10 digits long.
 When you are finished select "Next" to continue.